jh1993/UnderusedOptions/README.txt

 - Mass Dominate (6 SP): When cast, Dominate now also affects all eligible enemies with the same name as the target within 3 tiles.
 - Recruitment Bonus (3 SP): The target is now healed to full HP after being dominated, and all of its debuffs are dispelled.

+Earthquake:
+- Description changed to clarify that it also turns chasms into floor tiles.
+- Added a 3 SP +25% strikechance upgrade.

 Flame Burst:
 - Bright Flame upgrade replaced by Phoenix Flame, which costs 4 SP and heals allies (except the wizard) instead of damaging them, and does not change the damage type.
 This makes it a natural extension of the base spell while providing additional healing with Pyrophilia, instead of changing the damage type to holy and losing out on all fire synergies.